KENLYN KOLLEEN is a TRANSFORMATIONAL WOMEN'S LEADERSHIP and EMPOWERMENT COACH

 Photo credit: Cary Jobe Photography

 She volunteers regularly for animal sanctuaries and has a passion to protect wild spaces and animals.
 A portion of the proceeds of her work supports the planting of trees with Tree Sisters and the protection of endangered species.

-She is the author of The Art of Turning 50: A Woman’s Guide to a Radiant, Authentic Life and teaches Kundalini Yoga at the Soul of Yoga in Encinitas, CA. She is the host of the Divine Feminine Summit: How ambitious, successful, driven women embody the divine feminine archetypes to align more deeply with their higher purpose and increase their impact and income (www.DivineFeminineSummit.com)
+She is the author of The Art of Turning 50: A Woman’s Guide to a Radiant, Authentic Life and teaches Kundalini Yoga at the Soul of Yoga in Encinitas, CA. She is the creator and curator of the Divine Feminine Summit: How ambitious, successful, driven women embody the divine feminine archetypes to align more deeply with their higher purpose and increase their impact and income (www.DivineFeminineSummit.com)

 She leads retreats, runs women's leadership and empowerment circles, and coaches women privately so that they can embody their radiance, live their purpose, and make a big impact on behalf of the Planet.